 The side effects of Salamol Easi-Breathe are the same as other salbutamol inhalers.
 The most commonly seen side effects tend to occur immediately after inhalers are used and are related to the salbutamol dose (number of puffs), and usually last a few minutes or hours.

-The common salbutamol side effects (greater than 1 in 100 people) are feeling tense and getting headaches, feeling shaky and dizziness.
+The common salbutamol side effects (greater than 1 in 100 people) are headaches, feeling shaky, and dizziness.
+Less common side effects (less than 1 in 100 people) include muscle cramps, and mouth and throat irritation.

 Alternative salbutamol inhalers